itlessons/php-social/README.md

 ## Installation
 ------------

-The recommended way to install php-social is through [Composer][_Composer].
+The recommended way to install php-social is through [Composer](http://getcomposer.org).
 Just create a `composer.json` file and run the `php composer.phar install` command to install it: